eProsima/vulcanexus/docs/rst/tutorials/cloud_tutorial.rst

 Local setup
 ^^^^^^^^^^^

-The local instance of *DDS Router* (local router) only requires to have a `Simple Participant <https://eprosima-dds-router.readthedocs.io/en/latest/rst/user_manual/participants/simple.html>`_, and a `WAN Participant <https://eprosima-dds-router.readthedocs.io/en/latest/rst/user_manual/participants/wan.html>`_ that will play the client role in the discovery process of remote participants (see `Discovery Server discovery mechanism <https://fast-dds.docs.eprosima.com/en/latest/fastdds/discovery/discovery_server.html>`_).
+The local instance of *DDS Router* (local router) only requires to have a `Simple Participant <https://eprosima-dds-router.readthedocs.io/en/latest/rst/user_manual/participants/simple.html>`_ and a `WAN Participant <https://eprosima-dds-router.readthedocs.io/en/latest/rst/user_manual/participants/wan.html>`_ that will play the client role in the discovery process of remote participants (see `Discovery Server discovery mechanism <https://fast-dds.docs.eprosima.com/en/latest/fastdds/discovery/discovery_server.html>`_).

 After having acknowledged each other's existence through `Simple DDS discovery mechanism <https://fast-dds.docs.eprosima.com/en/latest/fastdds/discovery/simple.html>`_ (multicast communication), the local participant will start receiving messages published by the ROS 2 talker node, and will then forward them to the WAN participant.
-Following, these messages will be sent to another participant hosted on a *K8s* cluster to which it connects via WAN communication over UDP/IP.
+Next, these messages will be sent to another participant hosted on a *K8s* cluster to which it connects via WAN communication over UDP/IP.

-Following is a representation of the above-described scenario:
+Following there is a representation of the above-described scenario:

 .. figure:: /rst/figures/cloud_tutorial/vulcanexus_local.png